Why should one compute periods of algebraic cycles?

 Let $f=\sum_{j=1}^\infty f_i,\ \ f_i=\sum_{j=1}^\infty f_{i,j}, g_i=\sum_{j=0}^\infty g_{i,j}$ be the homogeneous decomposition of $f$, $f_i$ and $g_i$, respectively.
 The identity \eqref{gavrilov2017} reduces to infinite number of polynomial identities:

-\begin{defi}\rm For a Hodge locus $V_{\delta_0}$ as in \eqref{10maio16} and $N\in\N$ we say that it is $N$-reduced if the first $N$ equations in \eqref{15june2017} holds for all $f=f_i, i=k+1,k+2,\cdots,a$.
-In other words \eqref{gavrilov2017} holds up to monomials of degree $\geq N+1$. \end{defi} By definition a Hodge locus $V_{\delta_0}$ is $1$-reduced.
-Theorem \ref{WillCome2017} and Theorem \ref{dream2017}, and in particular their computational proof, must be considered our strongest evidence to Conjecture \ref{Duisburg2016}. \begin{proof}[Proof of Theorem \ref{WillCome2017} and Theorem \ref{dream2017} ] The proof is done using a computer implementation of the Taylor series \eqref{15.12.16}. \footnote{See {\tt SmoothReduced} and {\tt TaylorSeries}.} In order to be sure that this Taylor series and its computer implementation are mistake-free we have also checked many $N$-reducedness property which are already proved in Theorem \ref{27.03.17}.
-In Theorem \ref{dream2017} Item 1 we have proved that the corresponding Hodge locus is not $2$-reduced except in the following case which we highlight it.
+\begin{defi}\rm For a Hodge locus $V_{\delta_0}$ as in \eqref{10maio16} and $N\in\N$ we say that it is $N$-smooth if the first $N$ equations in \eqref{15june2017} holds for all $f=f_i, i=k+1,k+2,\cdots,a$.
+In other words \eqref{gavrilov2017} holds up to monomials of degree $\geq N+1$. \end{defi} By definition a Hodge locus $V_{\delta_0}$ is $1$-smooth.
+Theorem \ref{WillCome2017} and Theorem \ref{dream2017}, and in particular their computational proof, must be considered our strongest evidence to Conjecture \ref{Duisburg2016}. \begin{proof}[Proof of Theorem \ref{WillCome2017} and Theorem \ref{dream2017} ] \href {http://w3.impa.br/~hossein/WikiHossein/files/Singular {The proof is done using a computer implementation of the Taylor series \eqref{15.12.16}.} \footnote{See {\tt SmoothReduced} and {\tt TaylorSeries}.} In order to be sure that this Taylor series and its computer implementation are mistake-free we have also checked many $N$-smoothness property which are already proved in Theorem \ref{27.03.17}.
+In Theorem \ref{dream2017} Item 1 we have proved that the corresponding Hodge locus is not $2$-smooth except in the following case which we highlight it.
 Let $\P^1$ and $\check\P^1$ be two lines in the Fermat quintic surface intersecting each other in a point.
-The Hodge locus $V_{\cf\P^1+\check\cf\check\P^1}$ for all $\cf,\check\cf\in \Z$ is $2$-reduced.
-Moreover it is not $3$-reduced for $0<|\cf|<|\check\cf|\leq 10$.
+The Hodge locus $V_{\cf\P^1+\check\cf\check\P^1}$ for all $\cf,\check\cf\in \Z$ is $2$-smooth.
+Moreover it is not $3$-smooth for $0<|\cf|<|\check\cf|\leq 10$.
 In Theorem \ref{dream2017} Item 2 (resp.
-3) we have proved that the corresponding Hodge locus is not $3$-reduced (resp. $4$-reduced). \end{proof} The property of being $N$-reduced for larger $N$'s is out of the capacity of my computer codes, see \S\ref{10.08.2017} for some comments.
+3) we have proved that the corresponding Hodge locus is not $3$-smooth (resp. $4$-smooth).

+\end{proof} The property of being $N$-smooth for larger $N$'s is out of the capacity of my computer codes, see \S\ref{10.08.2017} for some comments.